C2FO/angular-styleguide/README.md

 ###### [Style [Y121](#style-y121)]

   - Use consistent names for all components following a pattern that describes the component's feature then (optionally) its type.
 My recommended pattern is `feature.type.js`.
+  - File should use underscores to break a long module name. `NewAvengers` for controller should be `new_avengers` in the file name.

   - Directories use dashes instead of camelCasing. `folder-name/`.